 So this was how you can install TWRP recovery using Fastboot.
 The method shall work for the majority of OEM Android devices.

-Method 2: Flash TWRP Recovery using Odin Tool
+Method 2: Install TWRP Recovery using Odin Tool

 - Download TWRP recovery Odin flashable (*.img.tar) file for your Samsung Device.